PROTEOMICS - Clinical Applications

 2 Terms of publication

-If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services, where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.
+If your paper is accepted, the author identified as the formal corresponding author will receive an email prompting them to login into Author Services, where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.
+Preparation of accepted manuscripts for publication will not proceed until a completed license agreement is returned.

 - Creative Commons Attribution License OAA